 Ray Romano: Futon delivery man

 Before he was a comedian, Ray Romano was just your average delivery man in New York City.
-Well, maybe not so average: some of his clients included Robert De Niro and Cher—the latter of whom came up to him years later and said, "That futon was a piece of crap.”
+Well, maybe not so average: some of his clients included Robert De Niro and Cher—the latter of whom came up to him years later and said the futon he sold her was garbage.

 Jon Bon Jovi: Christmas decoration maker